 Students may elect to study Hospitality as a vocational course and successful completion leads to nationally recognised Certificate I and/or II in Hospitality or a Certificate II Hospitality or Kitchen Operations.
 A Certificate I in Hospitality may be achieved after completing two units of study across either Year 11 or 12.
 A Certificate II in Hospitality may be achieved after completing three to four units of study and a structured workplace learning placement.
-A Certificate II in Kitchen Operations may be achieved after completions may be achieved after completing three to four units of study and a structured workplace learning placement.
+A Certificate II in Kitchen Operations may be achieved after completing four units and a commercial catering structured workplace learning placement.